CaffeineDependency/zyrln_deployer/README.md

 ```
 **What to Expect:**
- * **First Run:** The script will download a required dependencies like nodejs git and wrangler
+ * **First Run:** The script will download  required dependencies like nodejs git and wrangler
  * **Future Runs:** If you run the command again later, it will skip the download and deploy much faster.